KananMahammadli/Data-Insight2021/Assignments/1 - Writing Simple Apps Using Python/2 - Armstrong Number Checker App/README.md

 * When the **Quit** button or close sign is clicked it asks the user whether he/she is sure about to close the app with the help of the message box<br />
 <br />![armstrong_quit](https://user-images.githubusercontent.com/53794602/134507711-190192b0-3744-4527-b595-d2f161a03f3b.png)<br />

+## Blog
+You can follow [this link](https://www.datainsightonline.com/post/armstrong-number-checker-app) to see my blog on Data Insight where I have explained all the details of the code.